rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

     This example takes the most complex case: using a static IP.
 If you have a DHCP server available, the process will be much easier.

-This is the most amusing part of the procedure: I am sure you will go and admire the VMware console during the generation, just to see the automatic entry of the commands during the boot.
+This is the most amusing part of the procedure: I'm sure you will go and admire the VMware console during the generation, just to see the automatic entry of the commands during the boot.

 ```
 "boot_command": [